bradymholt/treasure-castle/README.md

 # treasure-castle

-This is a simple game being used to teach JavaScript to my daughter and her friend.
+A simple text based game used as a teaching tool for my daughter and her friend Noah.

+This game can be modified and played online at: [https://repl.it/@bradymholt/treasure-castle](https://repl.it/@bradymholt/treasure-castle)